 Aluminum Rolling Mills

-Aluminum rolling mills shape raw aluminum into finished plates, sheets and coils for countless applications.
-Aluminum is incredibly popular for manufacturing across many industries, including packaging, technology, consumer goods and more.
+Aluminum rolling mills go through the process of shaping raw aluminum into finished plates, sheets, and coils for countless applications.
+Aluminum is incredibly popular for manufacturing across many industries, including packaging, engineering, consumer goods, and more.
 This metal offers naturally beneficial characteristics, including:

 - Highly ductile and malleable

 - One-third the weight of steel